 Additionally, PCA users may query

 for PCA codes using the Transaction Summary query template in MyFinancial.desktop.
-With the Original PCA report fields, users should get a complete report of all PCA codes entered and applied.
+Users of PCA Ultralite or codes that may have been mistyped from PCA Lites codes can add the PCA Original report fields to get a complete report of all PCA codes entered and applied.

 Q: Why aren't my PCA codes showing up in my query results?

-The MyFD Query templates are set to show only PCALite codes.
+The MyFD Query templates are defaulted to show only PCA Lite codes.
 If your budget is using PCA UltraLite, you will need to use PCA Original codes in your query fields.
 First, locate your PCA type

 .
 Second, select the correct PCA report fields

 Q: Why aren’t my PCA codes appearing on my Transaction Summary Report?